LibraryCarpentry/lc-shell/episodes/02-counting-mining.md

 ~~~
 {: .output}

+The first three columns contains the number of lines, words and bytes
+(to show number characters you have to use a flag).

 If we only have a handful of files to compare, it might be faster or more convenient
 to just check with Microsoft Excel, OpenRefine or your favourite text editor, but
 when we have tens, hundres or thousands of documents, the Unix shell has a clear
 speed advantage.
 The real power of the shell comes from being able to combine commands
 and automate tasks, though.
 We will touch upon this slightly.

-For now though, we're only interested in the number of lines, so we could use the `-l`
-flag to ask the command for just that:
+For now, we'll see how we can build a simple pipeline to find the shortest file
+in terms of number of lines.
+We start by adding the `-l` flag to get only the
+number of lines, not the number of words and bytes:

 ~~~~
 $ wc -l *.tsv